DMChernowitz/StochasticScheduler/readme.md

   - Arguments:
     - `project`: The `Project` instance to which the policy applies.
     - `policy`: The policy, a list of task ids in order of priority.
 Default is None, then it will be generated according to instructions.
     - `policy_gen`: The method of generating the policy if it is None.
-Either "random" or "sequential".
+Either "random": uniformly choose a permutation, or "sequential": in order of task id.
 Default is "random".
   - Returns:
     - The initialized Policy object.
 - `.execute()`: